-- Knight in Sour Armor: The narrator.
+- Knight In Sour Armor: The narrator.
 Gets hilariously snarky at points, but towards the end especially shows a deep idealism towards the two "foolish children" and calls them the wisest of all.

 - Long Hair Is Feminine: Della is worried that her hair, once cut short, will make her look like a Coney Island chorus girl.